abreed05/abreed05/README.md

-I'm Aaron Breeden, an IT professional with 9 years of professional IT experience ranging from help desk, sysadmin, and now into devops.
+I'm Aaron Breeden, an IT professional with roughly a decade of professional IT experience ranging from help desk, sysadmin, and now into devops.

 In both my professional and personal life I am a linux geek at heart and love the aspect of automation.
 Put simply I'm lazy and I do not like to do a task more than once if I can avoid it.